convidev-tud/driftool/README.md

 #### Development Setup

 To execute the driftool from sources on you local file system, execute the following command in the directory where the ``build.gradle`` file is located.
 This assumes you have a current version of gradle (8+) and Java (JDK 17+) installed on your system.
+In addtion, you need a python3 installation available as ``python`` in the path.
+The packages *pip* and *scikit-learn* must be globally available in the execution context of the driftool.

 ```
 gradle run --args="..."
 ```

 Please take the argument order and descriptions from the ``Main.kt`` file located in the driftool sources or just run the command without arguments and look at the error messages.
+A good first step is the execution of the unit testsuite via gradle test or gradle build.

-A somewhat easier way is to use the already prepared ``testrun.sh`` script within the ``driftool_kt`` folder.
+A somewhat easier way is to use the already prepared ``testrun.sh`` scripts within the ``driftool_kt`` folder.
+There are a variety of options available.
+Before exectuing the testruns, make sure to execute the ``setup.sh`` located in the same place.

 For meaningful repository tests, we provide an example repository with documented merge conflicts in https://github.com/convidev-tud/conflict-example
-The best way for testing is to clone the example repository into the volume folder and adjust the config template (Not that the example must not be added as a submodule!).

 ### Environment Settings